TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/SKR_Pro_v1.2/3.4/skr_pro_1.2_btt_mot_exp.md

 ## Overview

 BigTreeTech released the [BTT-MOT-EXP](https://github.com/bigtreetech/BTT-Expansion-module/tree/master/BTT%20EXP-MOT).
-It is an adapter that would ordinarily allow 3 more extra drivers to be added to an SKR Pro v1.1 and v1.2.
+It is an adapter that would ordinarily allow 3 more extra drivers to be added to an SKR Pro v1.2.
 To allow a WiFi or SBC connection, some of those pins required.
 Luckily though, TeamGloomy have produced an [adapter](https://www.tindie.com/products/pcr/rrf-btt-mot-exp-adapter-for-skr-1x/) to allow the BTT-MOT-EXP to be connected and for 2 out of the 3 driver connections to be used.

-{% include note.html content="This ultimately allows you to run 8 drivers with an SKR Pro v1.1 and v1.2 based system." %}
+{% include note.html content="This ultimately allows you to run 8 drivers with an SKR Pro v1.2 based system." %}

 {% include image.html file="btt_mot_exp_wifi.jpg" alt="BTT-MOT-EXP for WiFi Adapters" caption="BTT-MOT-EXP for WiFi Adapters" %}